Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_ml_functions/snowflake_ml_functions.md

 Congratulations on making it to the end of this Lab!
 You've successfully trained an forecast model to predict the country population using only SQL.
 At the end, you created a Hex app highlight your analysis that can be easily shared with others.

 ### What You Learned
-* How to use the Cortex Forecast Function
+* How to use the Snowflake ML Forecast Function
 * How to handle multi-series datasets
 * How to call the model to perform inference and recieve population growth projections
 * How to chart those predictions and other useful information with Hex's native visual cells